KOLANICH-tools/CleanUnwantedUpdates/README.md

 --------------

 Also you can allow the tool heuristically detect unwanted updates.
 To do this you need to enable `heuristics.enable` in configuration file.
 When heuristic is enabled, the tool cached heuristically detected files into configuration file to prevent their reevaluation and, allow you easily get their list and easily white/blacklist them.

+WARNING: If you use it in non-english system, when `offline` is true, MS Update may provide localised strings for updates, which should cause false negatives.
+If you wanna use it offline, you should add localized keywords to the keywords.

 To allow the tool download pages from MS site use `heuristics.downloadKBPages`.
 To show info about cached heuristically detected updates use `heuristics.showPrevious`.
 To make debugging faster use `heuristics.debug` which will cause info about updates being cached into into `updates.json` file and loaded from that cache.

 Hacking